Nicholas Campbell House

 The Discovery of British Frigates with Robert Cembrola

-Monday, December 18 at 6 pm
+Thursday, December 18 at 6 pm

 A nearly-forgotten naval action in 1778 caused British frigates to sink in Narragansett Bay.
 Nearly 200 years later, a URI researcher identified the resting places of these ships and in 1974 excavations began, recovering a multitude of well-preserved artifacts.
 Learn more in this fascinating talk.